 She was described as a strong, fearless, intelligent, and practical woman.
 In 1833, she, along with her husband William, and their nine-month-old daughter, Mary Ann, left Independence, Missouri with a caravan, led by Captain William N. Wickliffe, which included 182 traders, 144 soldiers, and thousands of dollars in merchandise, to travel down the Santa Fe Trail to Santa Fe, New Mexico.

-Upon their arrival, they lived in Santa Fe, where they had three more children, Susan, born in June 1834, Harriet in January 1835, and James, in May 1837.
+Upon their arrival, they lived in Santa Fe, where they had three more children, Susan, born in June 1834, Harriet in January 1835, and James in May 1837.
 These children were the first white children to claim New Mexico as their birthplace.

 In the meantime, William was trading in New Mexico, making frequent trips to Taos, while Mary ran a hotel on the plaza by herself the majority of the time.
 There, she hosted public dances and saw to the needs of her lodgers while still caring for her four small children.

 In 1835 Mexican president Antonio López de Santa Anna appointed a colonel in the Mexican Army, Albino Perez, as the governor of New Mexico.
 Area residents resented being ruled by a non-native unfamiliar with their needs and interests, which escalated into a revolt in 1837.
-At this time, a number of Santa Fe residents, concerned about the growing danger of outsiders in Santa Fe, urged the Donohos to return to Missouri.
+At this time, several Santa Fe residents, concerned about the growing danger of outsiders in Santa Fe, urged the Donohos to return to Missouri.

 Instead, William moved his family to Clarksville, Texas, where William and Mary would have two more children, Lacy in 1839 and Penelope in 1842.
-They once again ran a hotel, which later also served as a stagecoach stop.
+They again ran a hotel, which later served as a stagecoach stop.
 In 1842, Mary’s daughter, Harriet, died.